-Drip: 2 tbsp medium grind coffee to 8 ounces of 195-205 degree water.
+Good Ole Drip Roast: 2 tbsp medium grind coffee to 8 ounces of 195-205 degree water.

 Stylish Pour Over: 28 grams of coarse ground coffee to 310 grams of 200 degree water.

 Classic Chemex: 6 tbsp of coarse ground coffee to 700 grams of water.

 Fair Trade certified coffee ensures the origin of a product.

 Fair Trade organizations educate and encourage farmers to farm in environment friendly practices, which not only improves the local environment, but also makes for a better product.

-Wild Coffee Resources
+Wild Peru Coffee Resources

-Wild Coffee FAQ's
+Wild Peru Coffee FAQ

 Keep it stored away from light and heat in an air tight container.
 Don't refrigerate your beans and only freeze your beans if you don't plan on using them soon.
 Then make sure you triple wrap them.